pietrobraione/jbse-manual/getting/introduction.rst

    Infinite path in the static symbolic execution tree for the loop program.

-but since we can easily prove that the program always terminates, the path is infeasible.
-Note also that it is not possible to exclude this path from the tree without excluding some feasible paths: In other words, it is not possible to build a dynamic symbolic execution tree containing exactly all the feasible paths.

 To summarize, the symbolic execution of a program with loops may not terminate, as the symbolic executor may get stuck analyzing an infinite path, or an infinite set of finite paths.
 For this reason symbolic executors allow users to set an analysis budget (maximum time, maximum depth), and when they exhaust the budget then they abort the analysis.
 Although a symbolic executor is able in practice to analyze only a finite subset of its possible symbolic paths, consider that each symbolic path stands for a potentially infinite set of concrete paths.
 For this reason symbolic execution remains a technique more powerful than testing.